Looking at who predicted the victory of the populists before 2016 helps us sift through the deluge of ex post facto rationalisations.

 Dani Rodrik’s globalist trilemma outlined in part 3 of this series tells us that globalisation erodes national democracy.
 Mair meticulously documented the mechanism of its destruction.

-Globalisation was not the only process working against democracy.
+But Globalisation wasn’t the only process working against democracy.
 The 1990s politics of the “Third Way” pushed mainstream parties towards the centre.
 All major parties began to offer the same policies.
 This made the political system progressively more unstable.
 When the mainstream consensus failed to deliver, all the mainstream parties lost out.
 “Populist” parties were the beneficiaries, as the only parties to reject the consensus policy agenda.

 The weakening of mainstream parties further damaged national democracy.
 They lost their connection to their voters.
 Enthusiasm for global integration had driven mainstream politicians to surrender the policies that had once defined them – the policies that originally attracted their grassroots supporters to them.
 A growing set of ever more moderate and attractive policy options were handed to the populist opponents of global integration.